 - Global administrator, User administrator, or Identity Governance administrator to manage access of reviews on groups and applications.
 Global administrators and Privileged Role administrators can manage reviews of role-assignable groups See Use Azure AD groups to manage role assignments

 For more information, see License requirements.

-You can track the progress as the reviewers complete their reviews.
+You can track the progress of access reviews as they are completed.

 Sign in to the Azure portal and open the Identity Governance page.

 On the Overview page, you can see the progress of the Current instance of the review.
 If there is not an active instance open at the time, you will see information on the previous instance.
 No access rights are changed in the directory until the review is completed.

 All blades under Current are only viewable during the duration of each review instance.